broadinstitute/gatk/scripts/variantstore/variant_annotations_table/README.md

 Note that there are two temporary tables that are created in addition to the main VAT table: the Genes and VT tables.
 They have a time to live of 24 hours.
 The VAT table is created by that query fresh each time so that there is no risk of duplicates.
 HOWEVER the Genes and VT tables are not.
 They are cleaned up after 24 hours, but this code needs to be tweaked so that you can’t get into a state where duplicates are created here.
-The real question here is going to be, is there a use case that we might want to run where adding to a VAT that was created say weeks ago is beneficial, but given that calculations occur on a sample summing level, this seems unlikely
+The real question here is going to be, is there a use case that we might want to run where adding to a VAT that was created say weeks ago is beneficial, but given that calculations occur on a sample summing level, this seems unlikely.

 To check that all of the shards have successfully made it past the first of the sub workflow steps (the most complicated and likely to fail) they will need to be annotated / transformed into json files and put here: